What is The Orkney Fund?

 Gwenda Shearer

 Gwenda represents Kirkwall East ward and is serving her third term as a councillor.
-She chairs the Education, Leisure and Housing Committee.
+She chairs the Education, Communities and Housing Committee.

 She focuses on constituency work and community engagement across housing, education and leisure services.